-"TOTS" provides assessments, treatments and consultation for children ages 0-17 years.
+"TOTS" provides assessments, treatments and consultation for ages 0-16 years of age.
 Services are provided in English and Spanish.

 Individualized services are provided in the home, clinic and school settings.
 They are offered in direct one-to-one treatments, or in groups.

 Classroom and phone consultation is available, as well as, training and in-services for professionals.
 The clinic is centrally located with easy parking.

 An occupational therapy assessment consists of standardized and non-standardized assessments, parent intake and interview, and clinical observations; to assess the child's performance in the areas of: gross motor, fine motor, visual motor, handwriting, sensory processing, as well as, daily living and self help skills.

 TOTS provides training and in-services to educators, professionals, and parents in

 English and Spanish.
 Lectures are tailored to the population being addressed.

 Occupational therapists are educated in anatomy, neurology, physiology, kinesiology, child development, psychology, psycho-social development, activity-task analysis and other therapeutic techniques.
 Occupational therapists are trained to treat clients holistically, addressing their cognitive, emotional and physical needs through functional and activity-based treatment, and through play

 Living and social skills group for kids 11-20 years old.